antihax/goesi/esi/docs/WalletApi.md

 > []GetCharactersCharacterIdWallets200Ok GetCharactersCharacterIdWallets(ctx, characterId, optional)
 List wallets and balances

 List your wallets and their balances.
-Characters typically have only one wallet, with wallet_id 1000 being the master wallet.  ---  This route is cached for up to 120 seconds
+Characters typically have only one wallet, with wallet_id 1000 being the master wallet.  ---  This route is cached for up to 120 seconds  --- Warning: Since a character has only 1 wallet, this route will be moved to /characters/{character_id}/wallet, this route will be removed on 2017-07-31.

 ### Required Parameters